Sulphur Springs, Ohio

 Sulphur Springs is a census-designated place (CDP) in eastern Liberty Township, Crawford County, Ohio, United States.
-As of the 2010 census it had a population of 194.
+As of the 2020 United States census it had a population of 197.
 It has a post office with the ZIP code 44881.
 It is located along State Route 98 northeast of the city of Bucyrus, the county seat of Crawford County.

 History

 A former variant name was Annapolis.
 A post office called Sulphur Springs has been in operation since 1846.
 The community was named for a sulphur mineral springs near the original town site.